Rule 5101:2-33-29 | Verification of United States citizenship and immigration status for all children in foster care.

 (b) Persons making the affidavit must be able to provide proof of their own citizenship.
 The persons making the affidavit shall have information which explains why documentary evidence establishing the individual's claim of citizenship does not exist or cannot be readily obtained.

-(C) For all children who are determined non-citizens, the Title IV-E agency shall obtain verification of their alien status.
+(C) For all children who are determined non-citizens, the Title IV-E agency shall obtain verification of their immigration status.

-(D) A qualified alien status shall be verified by one of the following:
+(D) A qualified non-citizen status shall be verified by one of the following:

 (6) A Cuban or Haitian entrant (I-551).

-(7) An alien or the child or parent of an alien who has been battered or subjected to extreme cruelty in the U.S.
+(7) A non-citizen or the child or parent of a non-citizen who has been battered or subjected to extreme cruelty in the U.S.

 (E) If a mother is a naturalized U.S. citizen and the baby was not born in the U.S., the baby's citizenship status would depend on whether the baby was born before or after the mother became a U.S. citizen.
 In most cases, when the parent becomes a naturalized U.S. citizen and the baby is living with the parent in the U.S., the baby would also become a U.S. citizen.

-(F) A child who is in the U.S. under a visitor or tourist's visa or under a student arrangement does not meet the qualified alien status.
+(F) A child who is in the U.S. under a visitor or tourist's visa or under a student arrangement does not meet the non-citizen status.

 (G) All U.S. citizenship and immigration status verification documentation shall be kept in the child's case record regardless of the child's status.